ibpme/NeuralNetworkFromScratch/README.md

 # NeuralNetworkFromScratch

-A repository where I attempt to make a Simple Convolutional Neural Network from scratch with no framework for classifying the MNSIT dataset.
+A repository where I attempt to make a Simple Neural Network from scratch with no framework for classifying the MNSIT dataset.
 All the code and algorithm to build the network is inside the network.py file under src directory, alongside load_mnist.py to load the dataset

 ### Run